mikeygough/rails-blog/README.md

 start the web server
 _$_ bin/rails server

-run model generator
+run model generator for the article controller
 _$_ bin/rails generate model Article title:string body:text

-run the migration
+run the db migration
 _$_ bin/rails db:migrate

 activate the console, similar to the irb, and create an article